saintsal/daoistry/content/mindsets/coordination-is-value.md

 ---
-title: Coordination is value
+title: Blockchains as coordination systems
 image: /img/brockmann.png
 iama: mindset
 ---

-# Coordination is value
+# Blockchains as coordination systems

 What's the value in an incentive system that aligns people?
 What's the value of uniting people towards a common cause ?